Intrinsic Dynamics-Driven Generalizable Scene Representations for Vision-Oriented Decision-Making Applications: Abstract

 \section{Abstract}

-Learning task-relevant state representations is crucial to solving the problem of scene generalization in visual deep reinforcement learning.
-Prior work typically establishes a self-supervised auxiliary learner, introducing elements (e.g., rewards and actions) to extract task-relevant state information from observations through behavioral similarity metrics.
-However, the methods often ignore the inherent relationships (e.g., dynamics relationships) between the elements that are essential for learning accurate representations, and they are also limited to one-step metrics, which impedes the discrimination of short-term similar task/behavior information in long-term dynamics transitions.
-To solve the issues, we propose an intrinsic \underline{D}ynamic characteristics-driven \underline{S}equence \underline{R}epresentation learning method (DSR) over a common DRL frame.
-Concretely, inspired by the fact of state transition in the underlying system, DSR constrains the optimization of the encoder via modeling the dynamics equations related to the state transition, which prompts the latent encoding information to satisfy the state transition process and thereby distinguishes state space and noise space.
-Further, to refine the ability of encoding similar tasks based on dynamics constraints, DSR also sequentially models inherent dynamics equation relationships from the perspective of sequence elements’ frequency domain and multi-step prediction.
-Finally, experimental results show that DSR has achieved a significant performance boost in the Distracting DMControl Benchmark, with an average of 78.9\% over the backbone baseline.
-Further results indicate that it also achieves the best performance in real-world autonomous driving tasks in the CARLA simulator.
-Moreover, the qualitative analysis results of t-SNE visualization validate that our method possesses superior representation ability on visual tasks.
+How to improve the ability of scene representation is a key issue in vision-oriented decision-making applications, and current approaches usually learn task-relevant state representations within visual reinforcement learning to address this problem.
+While prior work typically introduces one-step behavioral similarity metrics with elements (e.g., rewards and actions) to extract task-relevant state information from observations, they often ignore the inherent dynamics relationships among the elements that are essential for learning accurate representations, which further impedes the discrimination of short-term similar task/behavior information in long-term dynamics transitions.
+To alleviate this problem, we propose an intrinsic dynamics-driven representation learning method with sequence models in visual reinforcement learning, namely DSR.
+Concretely, DSR optimizes the parameterized encoder by the state-transition dynamics of the underlying system, which prompts the latent encoding information to satisfy the state-transition process and then the state space and the noise space can be distinguished.
+In the implementation and to further improve the representation ability of DSR on encoding similar tasks, sequential elements’ frequency domain and multi-step prediction are adopted for sequentially modeling the inherent dynamics.
+Finally, experimental results show that DSR has achieved significant performance improvements in the visual Distracting DMControl control tasks, especially with an average of 78.9\% over the backbone baseline.
+Further results indicate that it also achieves the best performances in real-world autonomous driving applications on the CARLA simulator.
+Moreover, qualitative analysis results validate that our method possesses the superior ability to learn generalizable scene representations on visual tasks.
+The source code is available at https://github.com/DMU-XMU/DSR.